Rayyan06/Good-Person-Game/Definitions.md

 # Definitions & Characters

 ## Good Person-Bad Person War

 ### Neta People
 Neta People were first invented because Rumaisa wanted to join the game.
 Overall they were enemies of Good People and bad people but eventually they made a treaty and stopped fighting.
 But they would still refuse to give good people stuff.
+Now they are the main enemy of Good People

 ### Kane